 Exposure to asbestos does not necessarily cause COPD (Chronic Obstructive Pulmonary Disease), but it can increase the risk of a person developing it.
 The condition makes lungs weaker, which means that workers who have it are more susceptible to developing lung diseases later.

 Asbestos exposure remains a source of health problems to this day.
-It’s therefore important for employers and workers to know the risks involved.
+It’s therefore important for employers and workers, especially those in the construction industry, to know the risks involved.
 Additionally, employers must train and provide adequate protection to workers who are exposed to asbestos.
+For easily accessible online training, try our OSHA 10-hour Construction Training Course, or our 30-Hour OSHA course.